 The credit card issuer gives you a certain amount of time to pay back the entire amount that you’ve borrowed before your charged interest.
 The period of time before the interest is charged is called the grace period, which is typically between 20 and 25 days.
 If you don’t pay off your full balance before the end of grace period, a fee or finance charge is added to your balance.
 The finance charge is based on the interest rate and your outstanding balance.

 The interest rate is the annual rate you pay for borrowing money on your credit card.
-Interest rates are generally based on market interest rates, your credit history, and the type of credit card you have.
+Interest rates are generally based on market interest rates, your credit history, and the type of credit card you own.
 If you have a good history of paying back your credit card bills, you’ll usually qualify for lower interest rates than what's typically charged.

 You have to pay your balance in full before the end of the grace period if you want to avoid paying interest.
-However, the credit card issuer usually doesn’t require you to pay back all of what you owe at once, but you must pay at least the set minimum payment by the due date to avoid a late penalty.
+However, the credit card issuer usually doesn’t require you to pay back all of what you owe at once, but you must pay at least the minimum payment by the due date to avoid a late penalty.
 Paying only the minimum is the slowest and most expensive way to pay off your credit card balance.